Darkness4/blog/web/pages/blog/2026-01-11-distroless-containers/page.md

 So, **when you are using static linking, you are actually hiding vulnerabilities at runtime**.
 It can be useful, especially against difficult customers that complains that your container has a bad score against Trivy (a real scenario), but it is technically dangerous since we can't track the runtime dependencies of the program anymore.
 You'll need to track the dependencies at build-time, which is not an often used practice.

 Also, when you are distributing statically linked programs, naive customers might not notice the issues, but experts will.
 Consider this scenario: If a core dependencies like OpenSSL or glibc has a critical vulnerability and gets statically linked to the final program, how can you make sure the final program is not affected?
+Another scenario: If the maintainer of the third-party program statically link a malware during build-time, how can you make sure the final program is not affected?
 Can you tell if third-party programs and containers are safe?
 One way to tell is to have the container to be as transparent as possible.

 This is why **signing** and **bill of materials** is important.
-We would be able to tell the origin of each dependencies, and also the origin of the final program. **This is key to avoid supply chain attacks.**

-...But in reality, it is impossible to fully trust a third party since builders can also inject vulnerabilities through the compiler ([Kem Thompson Hack](https://wiki.c2.com/?TheKenThompsonHack)).
+We would be able to tell the origin of each dependency, and also the origin of the final program. **This is key to avoid supply chain attacks...** But in reality, it is impossible to fully trust a third party since builders can also inject vulnerabilities through the compiler ([Kem Thompson Hack](https://wiki.c2.com/?TheKenThompsonHack)).
 It's mostly a question of how much trust you can give to the builder.

 Lastly, static linking introduces weaknesses in the program, that are resolved in dynamically linked program (see [ASLR Protection for Statically Linked Executables](https://www.leviathansecurity.com/blog/aslr-protection-for-statically-linked-executables)).